Greatest Literature banner

 A spiritual mystery

-If you come to it having heard it's a mystery—hopefully along the lines of the author's beloved Father Brown stories—you may also be very disappointed.
+If you've heard it's a mystery—hopefully along the lines of the author's beloved Father Brown stories—you may also be very disappointed.

 In fact, I can't think of anything that might prepare you for The Man Who Was Thursday.